Hello and welcome to JASS!

 Q. What if I don’t wish to be a part of the sib program but still want to be a part of other events?

 A. Yes!
-Even if you choose to not be a part of our Sib Program, as a member, you will automatically be assigned to a family and can participate in our family events and competitions.
+Even if you choose to not be a part of our Sib Program, as a member, you will automatically be assigned to a clan and can participate in our clan events and competitions.

 How Do I Become a Member?